IntersectMBO/cardano-node/doc/getting-started/install.md

     ./configure
     sudo make install

 This assumes GHC 8.10.2 on Linux (the most recent version at the time of writing).
+If you are installing on MacOSX or Windows, download the compiler from `https://www.haskell.org/platform/mac.html` instead, and follow the installation instructions.

 #### Install Libsodium